ibm-cloud-docs/Registry/ts_index.md

 Your options for recovering lost or affected keys depend on the type of key: repository or root:

 - For [repository keys](#trustedcontent_lostrepokey), you can generate a new set of signing keys for the repository.
-- For [root keys](#trustedcontent_lostrootkey), you can request that the repository be deleted and create a new repository.
+- For [root keys](#trustedcontent_lostrootkey), you can request that the repository is deleted and create a new repository.

 ### Repository keys
 {: #trustedcontent_lostrepokey}